3liz/presentations/docs/2022-08-foss4g-lizmap.md

 ![bg](media/lizmap-javascript-scripts.png)

-# Like a Mapillary viewer
+# Add a Mapillary viewer

 <!-- _class: lead gaia-->

-_This idea and Javascript code was initiated by a Lizmap user in Italy, and then we also add to develop it_
+_This idea and Javascript code was initiated by a Lizmap user in Italy (Francesco Bursi), and then we also add to develop it_

 ![height:500px](media/lizmap/mapillary.gif)